 - Blue (405nm).
-This laser acts specifically and directly upon the fungal cells and causes changes in the outer wall, weakening it significantly, allowing the body’s immune system to attack and destroy it.
+This laser acts specifically and directly upon the fungal cells and causes changes in the outer wall, weakening it significantly, and allowing the body’s immune system to attack and destroy it.

 - Red (635nm).
-This wavelength acts upon the body’s natural immune cells – strengthening them, making them more active and able to kill the weakened fungus.
+This wavelength acts on the body’s natural immune cells – strengthening them, making them more active and able to kill the weakened fungus.
 In addition, the red light improves blood flow, bringing nutrients and additional immune cells to the affected area which speeds up the treatment process.